AlibabaCloudDocs/vod/intl.en-US/Best Practice/Upload videos by using the OSS native SDK.md

     **Note:** A media asset record is created and a video ID is returned in this step.
 Keep the video ID for subsequent operations.
 For example, you can play a video, manage a video, and use AI to process a video based on the video ID.

 2. Parse the values of the returned UploadAddress and UploadAuth parameters to obtain the Object Storage Service \(OSS\) upload URL and authorization information.
 For more information, see [Upload URL and credential](https://help.aliyun.com/document_detail/55397.html?spm=a2c4g.11186623.2.61.627e4eafSZjXWo#UploadAuthDecode).
 3. Call OSS SDK to upload video files to the specified bucket by using Security Token Service \(STS\)-based authentication.
-Use the decoded upload URL and authentication information rather than your AccessKey for initialization.
+Use the decoded upload URL and authentication information rather than your AccessKey pair for initialization.

 ## Code implementation

 -   To implement the core code, perform the following four steps:
-    1. Use the AccessKey to initialize the ApsaraVideo VOD client.
+    1. Use the AccessKey pair to initialize the ApsaraVideo VOD client.
     2. Obtain the upload URL and credential for a video.
     3. Use the upload URL and credential to initialize the OSS client.
     4. Upload an on-premises file.